Effective Date: October 9, 2023

 7. FEES AND PAYMENT

 7.3 Cancellation Fee.
-If Customer cancels a Recruit Participant after that Recruit Participant has been scheduled and does not reschedule such Participant within a reasonable period, UI reserves the right to charge Customer a cancellation fee (not to exceed 25% of the incentive payment amount offered for the relevant Research Session), which UI will distribute to such Participant.
+If Customer cancels a Recruit Participant after that Recruit Participant has been scheduled and does not reschedule such Participant for the same Project, UI reserves the right to charge Customer a cancellation fee (not to exceed 25% of the incentive payment amount offered for the relevant Research Session), which UI will distribute to such Participant.
+In addition, for Customers on a “Pay As You Go” Recruit plan, UI reserves the right to charge Customer the Recruit Fee for the canceled Recruit Participant.

 7.5 Refunds.
 Prepaid Fees are not refundable except as expressly set forth in this Agreement.